openstack/ironic-specs/priorities/xena-themes.rst

-This may result in some changes to how Secure Erase/Format operations are handled, as well as additional portions of data to be removed from disks to aid in re-use.
+This may result in some changes to how Secure Erase/Format operations are handled, as well as additional portions of data to be removed from disks to aid in reuse.
 Specifically for operators with Ceph.

 iSCSI deployment removal
 ------------------------